 5. Oatka Creek Park

-In this undeveloped county park, some pathways may be muddy and shared with horses, but there is little elevation change.
-The pathways lead through woodlands and wildflower meadows, offering a peaceful and picturesque experience.
-Highlights include a bridge over Oatka Creek along the purple trail and a beautiful quaking aspen grove along the black trail.
+Some pathways may be muddy and shared with horses, but there is little elevation change, making it well-suited for unhurried exploration.
+Trails wind through woodlands and meadows, where the sound of water and the movement of grasses shape the experience more than landmarks.
+Highlights include a bridge over Oatka Creek along the purple trail and a striking quaking aspen grove along the black trail.

 Explore More